PnS2018/pns2018.github.com/session_05.md

 We have equipped the Raspberry Pi Camera on the Raspberry Pi so that you can get the video feed from the device.

-In order to stream the frames from the Pi Camera, we need to use a new Python package called `picamera[array]`.
+To stream the frames from the Pi Camera, we need to use a new Python package called `picamera[array]`.
-The reason why we do not use OpenCV here is because one need to solve tedious driver issues.
+The reason why we do not use OpenCV here is that one needs to solve tedious driver issues.

-The following example demonstrate how you can get a stream of frames from the Pi Camera ([Script citation](https://www.pyimagesearch.com/2015/03/30/accessing-the-raspberry-pi-camera-with-opencv-and-python/)):
+The following example demonstrates how you can get a stream of frames from the Pi Camera ([Script citation](https://www.pyimagesearch.com/2015/03/30/accessing-the-raspberry-pi-camera-with-opencv-and-python/)):

 ```python